Arado Ar 234 Blitz: Background

 Arado estimated that the E.370 would possess a maximum speed of 780 km/h at 6000 m, an operating altitude of 11000 m and a range of 1995 km.
-While the range was short of the Ministry's specification, it decided to order a pair of prototypes, which were designated as the Ar 234.
+While the range was less than the Ministry's specification, it was decided to order a pair of prototypes, designated the Ar 234.
 These were largely complete before the end of 1941, but the Jumo 004 engines were not ready until February 1943.
-When they did arrive, Junkers considered the engines too unreliable for in-flight use and were only cleared for ground tests only.
-Months later, flight-ready engines were finally delivered and on 30 July 1943, the Ar 234 V1 performed its first flight from Rheine airfield.
+When they did arrive, Junkers considered the engines too unreliable for in-flight use and they were only cleared for ground tests.
+Months later, flight-ready engines were finally delivered and on 30 July 1943, the Ar 234 V1 made its first flight from Rheine airfield.

 The second prototype, V2, crashed on 2 October 1943 at Rheine near Münster after suffering a fire in its port wing, the failure of both engines, and instrumentation failures.
 The aircraft dived into the ground from 1200 m, killing the pilot.
-That same year, the third prototype, V3, was displayed to Adolf Hitler at Insterberg, who was enthusiastic about the aircraft and authorised Arado to obtain factory personnel, raw materials, and the funds necessary to build two hundred by the end of 1944.
+Later that year the third prototype, V3, was demonstrated to Adolf Hitler at Insterberg; he was enthusiastic about the aircraft and authorised Arado to obtain factory personnel, raw materials, and the funds necessary to build two hundred by the end of 1944.
 The eight prototype aircraft were fitted with the trolley-and-skid landing gear intended for the never produced Ar 234A version.